 Many faculty members have agreed to be advisors to students that select this focus area.
 Students who select the Clinician Scientist Focus Area select a primary advisor whom would then help the student assemble a small committee (composed of clinical and basic scientists) tailored to the interests and aims of the student.
 This committee guides the student during his/her program and assists in selecting the appropriate selectives and senior rotations, depending on the interests of the student and the research topic chosen for study.
 The focus area leader will provide oversight for the mentorship/planning process by approving all individual study plans generated by students and their advising committees.
 The focus area leader will also be responsible for approving externships (clinical or research) that are recommended via the advising process.

-Current Number of Clinician Scientist Focused Students
+Recent/Current Number of Clinician Scientist Focused Students

 - Class 2013: 2